-- 1. School of Dental Medicine Resident and Non-Resident - A. All full-time School of Dental Medicine resident and non-resident students shall be assessed annual tuition and registration fees as follows:
+- 1. School of Dental Medicine Resident and Non-Resident - A. All full-time School of Dental Medicine resident and non-resident students shall be assessed annual tuition and registration fees for the academic year (fall and spring combined) as follows:

-Dental School, Full-time 2010-2011 2011-2012 2010-2011 Resident Registration Fees \$15,300 \$18,850 \$19,400 Non-Resident Tuition and Registration Fees \$30,300 \$37,400 \$38,500 Student Surcharge \$3,000 \$0 \$0 \$6,000 \$0 \$0 Non-Resident Student Surcharge
+Dental School, Full-time 2012-2013 2013-2014 2014-2015 Resident Registration Fees \$23,840.00 \$23,840.00 \$23,840.00 Non-Resident Tuition and Registration Fees \$47,380.00 \$47,380.00 \$47,380.00 Student Surcharge \$0 \$0 \$0 Non-Resident Student Surcharge \$0 \$0 \$0

 - B. Out-of-state tuition for students who establish residency during their first year will be assessed non-resident tuition and registration fees for the first year of the four-year program of study.
 Once granted in state status, they will pay resident registration fees for the next three years. - C. WICHE students must have evidence that they have applied for WICHE support from their state.
 Each out-of-state student must agree to apply for in-state status at the end of the first year of school.
 If the student is not granted in state status, then he/she will revert to the regular out-of-state tuition for the second year and beyond.
-Out of state WICHE students shall not be permitted to convert to instate resident status. - D. All entering School of Dental Medicine resident and non-resident students must, according to the date specified in the acceptance letter for admission, make a \$500 non-refundable deposit to hold the applicant's place in the class.
-A second \$500 non-refundable deposit will be due June 1 for all entering School of Dental Medicine resident and non-resident students who were accepted prior to June 1 and paid the initial \$500 deposit.
+Out of state WICHE students shall not be permitted to convert to in-state resident status.

+D. All entering School of Dental Medicine resident and non-resident students must, according to the date specified in the acceptance letter for admission, make a \$750 non-refundable deposit to hold the applicant's place in the class.
+A second \$1,000 non-refundable deposit will be due May 1 for all entering School of Dental Medicine resident and non-resident students who were accepted prior to May 1 and paid the initial \$750 deposit.
 This second non-refundable deposit is required to continue to hold the applicant's place in the class.
 Both of these deposits will be applied towards registration fees and/or tuition.

-All entering School of Dental Medicine resident and non-resident students accepted after June 1 must, according to the date specified in the acceptance letter for admission, make a \$1,000 non-refundable deposit to hold the applicant's place in the class.
+All entering School of Dental Medicine resident and non-resident students accepted after May 1 must, according to the date specified in the acceptance letter for admission, make a \$1,750 non-refundable deposit to hold the applicant's place in the class.
 This deposit is required to hold the applicant's place in the class and will be applied toward registration fees and/or tuition.

 - E. Part-time tuition and fees will be assessed on the basis of a 20 credit hour load per term.
-Each credit hour for part-time students will be calculated at 1/20th of the rate for full-time enrollment. - 2.
-School of Dental Medicine Advanced Education Program Residents in Pediatric Dentistry - A. All full-time School of Dental Medicine resident and non-resident students shall be assessed annual tuition and registration fees as follows:
+Each credit hour for part-time students will be calculated at 1/20th of the rate for full-time enrollment. - F. All School of Dental Medicine resident and non-resident students shall be assessed per semester tuition and registration fees for summer term courses as follows: